My Father, But Never My Dad.

 My parent's divorce would soon be finalized not too long after we moved into Lawrence Heights.
 One of the 'brothers' at our Kingdom Hall who was a lawyer took care of all the legalities.
 My father was court ordered to pay support for my mother and the two sons he fathered.

-Back in the 70's the system was so unfair towards single mothers from broken marriages who were raising their kids.
-It was just too easy to simply plop them all into a housing project and just hope for the best.
+Back in the 70's the system was just so unfair towards single mothers from broken marriages trying to raise their kids.
+It was just too easy to simply plop them all into a housing project and hope for the best.
 Chasing fathers for back support that they legally owed was like a dog chasing his tail.

 It was a no win situation.

-Yet, he continually flipped the bird at not just the courts, but the three of us.
+Yet, he continually flipped the bird at not just the courts, but at the three of us.

 He never paid.